josh-hemphill/node-deno-template/.github/CONTRIBUTING.md

 #### Local development

-For instructions on how to setup and run development, see the following [Development Guide](https://github.com/josh-hemphill/subslate/docs/development.md)
+For instructions on how to setup and run development, see the following [Development Guide](https://github.com/josh-hemphill/node-deno-template/docs/development.md)

 ### Pull Requests

 The process described here has several goals:

-  - Maintain Subslate's quality
+  - Maintain node-deno-template's quality
   - Fix problems that are important to users
-  - Engage the community in working toward the best possible Subslate
+  - Engage the community in working toward the best possible node-deno-template
-  - Enable a sustainable system for Subslate's maintainers to review contributions
+  - Enable a sustainable system for node-deno-template's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: